12 Most Influential Presidents of the United States

-In its more than two centuries of history, the United States of America has had some of the bravest and most influential men sit in the Oval Office as President of the United States.
+In its more than two centuries of history, the United States of America has had some of the bravest and most visionary men sit in the Oval Office as President of the United States.
 The 12 personalities we are about to explore are considered by many historians and scholars as the most influential presidents of the United States.

 Many historians reason that America would most likely have disintegrated had it not been for Abraham Lincoln’s presidency (March 4, 1861-April 15, 1865).
 And even as the four-year brutal Civil War raged on, our nation’s 16th President had the foresight to put in place Reconstruction policies that he reasoned would heal the animosity between the North and South.
 It is for the above reason President Abraham Lincoln is generally revered as the greatest U.S. president of all time.